 Before prescribing buprenorphine for OUD, providers must first obtain a waiver under the Controlled Substances Act and submit a Notice of Intent to the Substance Abuse and Mental Health Services Administration (SAMHSA), following current protocols.
 Providers must be state licensed and registered by the U.S. Drug Enforcement Administration to prescribe controlled substances.
 For the full list of eligible prescribers, see the official HHS notice.

 Although the American Medical Association has praised the change, it has called for Congress to further loosen restrictions to buprenorphine prescriptions.
-Few providers have been willing to fulfill the requirements for prescribing the drug, restricting the number of prescribers available and limiting treatment access for patients struggling with OUD.
+Few providers have been willing to fulfill the requirements for prescribing the drug, restricting the number of prescribers available and limiting treatment access for patients struggling with substance use disorder.

 Buprenorphine (also known by the brand name Suboxone) has been approved by the FDA as a medication-assisted treatment (MAT).
-It is the first medication to treat OUD that can be prescribed or dispensed in physician offices, which can make it more available to those who need it most.
+It is the first medication that can be prescribed or dispensed in physician offices, which can make it more available to those who need it most.

 Buprenorphine is available as a pill or a sublingual film for about $100 a month.
-It helps reduce opioid withdrawal symptoms and cravings.
-As an opioid partial agonist, buprenorphine produces effects such as euphoria or respiratory depression.
-These effects are weaker compared to stronger drugs, such as methadone and heroin, making it less likely to be misused.
-This helps a patient taper from powerful drugs to lower doses of more mild opioids.
+It helps reduce withdrawal symptoms and cravings.
+Buprenorphine produces effects such as euphoria or respiratory depression.
+These effects are weaker compared to stronger drugs, making it less likely to be misused.
+This helps a patient taper from more potent substances.

 SAMHSA offers numerous resources for prescribers interested in MAT, and buprenorphine specifically.
-Recommendations for prescribing buprenorphine for OUD include:
+Recommendations for prescribing buprenorphine include:

-Patient must abstain from opioid use 12-24 hours and be in the early stages of withdrawal.
+Patient must abstain from painkillers use 12-24 hours and be in the early stages of withdrawal.

-The prescriber should adjust the buprenorphine dose once the patient is seeing fewer (or no) side effects or cravings, and has significantly reduced other opioid use.
+The prescriber should adjust the buprenorphine dose once the patient is seeing fewer (or no) side effects or cravings

-Depending on the patient’s individual needs, OUD treatment with buprenorphine may go on indefinitely.
+Depending on the patient’s individual needs, buprenorphine may go on indefinitely.

-Besides buprenorphine, providers treating OUD should prescribe additional behavioral therapies, such as counseling, for the best treatment outcomes.
+Besides buprenorphine, providers should prescribe additional behavioral therapies, such as counseling, for the best treatment outcomes.

-Do you treat patients for OUD and other substance misuse disorders?
+Do you treat patients addiction treatment and other substance misuse disorders?
 Your EHR should support every type of addiction treatment, from counseling to MAT.
 Learn how BestNotes can save you time and money with an EHR solution that offers eprescribing, medication monitoring, outcome tracking, and compliance with state and federal EPCS mandates.
 Contact BestNotes today to schedule a free demo.